actnwit/shaderity-graph/src/types/README.md

 Note:
 1. Normally, type 2 and 3 are not shown in the GUI (See the following figure 'hidden socket' )
 2. The attribute input socket only works with a vertex shader.
-3. The varying input socket only works with a fragment shader.
-4. The varying output socket only works with a vertex shader.
+3. The varying output socket only works with a vertex shader.
-5. There is only one shader output socket for each shader.
+4. There is only one shader output socket for each shader.
+5. When connecting sockets of nodes of the same shader, use standard input socket and standard output socket.
+6. Suppose that the output socket of a vertex shader node is connected to one or more input sockets.
+If any of the connected input sockets are sockets of fragment shader nodes, all the connected sockets must be varying input sockets or varying output sockets.

 <figure>
   <img src='./hidden_socket.png' width=600 alt="hidden socket"></img>